Tuesday, 30 January 2024

 Lots of good day-for-night too in stunning Wyoming locations.
 Music by Victor Young.
 Paramount.

 Here Woody Allen tells the New York Times why Shane is his favourite American film.
 He calls attention to that great night scene where the bad guys come to the farm and try to reason it out, but we (and the boy) have all eyes on Ladd and Palance.
-He also notices that there's a little dissolve on Palance's legs as we seem him for the first time, that can be for no other reason than to disguise a mistake - interesting.
+He also notices that there's a little dissolve on Palance's legs as we see him for the first time, that can be for no other reason than to disguise a mistake - interesting.

 Memento Mori (1992 Jack Clayton)